KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

 Display statistics about the current program

+- Number of instructions executed
+- Number of branches
 - Most used register
 - Most used instruction
 - Peak memory usage
 - Minimum memory usage
+- Time to complete program

 ### Random value mode